Human Services-Recovery Support Specialist

 RSS 101 History and Core Functions (3.5)(3.5,0)

 RSS 101 is the first in a series of three classroom experiences, and two Field Experiences.
 In this course we will examine the history of Recovery Support Specialists.
 We will also explore essential helping skills, advocacy, and mentoring.
 Finally, we will explore the mental health disorder, substance abuse disorder, and dual diagnosis treatment continuums.
 Special Note: Only individuals with lived experience as consumers of mental health, substance use disorder, or dual diagnoses services are eligible to take the State exam leading to Certification.
-(1.2) Proficiency Credit: Pass/No Credit: Not Available.
+(1.2) Proficiency Credit: Not Available Pass/No Credit: Not Available.

 In-District Tuition/Fees: $472.5 (effective 2024/25 academic year)